Andrew Benintendi Player Props: White Sox vs. Rangers

-The Chicago White Sox, including Andrew Benintendi (hitting .282 in his past 10 games, with a double, a home run, six walks and four RBI), battle starter Nathan Eovaldi and the Texas Rangers at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi and his .462 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starting pitcher Martin Perez and the Texas Rangers at Guaranteed Rate Field, Wednesday at 8:10 PM ET.

 Andrew Benintendi Game Info & Props vs. the Rangers